mcarifio/bashenv/README.md

   + I bulletproof chatgpt answers.
   + I avoid confusing bash constructs like regular expression matching using `=~`.
 I can stop googling `awk match`.

+* Question: Configuation depends on system files, for example `/etc/hosts`.
+Answer: Busted.
+In my particular case, I have a local dns server via my router but hostname completions use `/etc/hosts` by default and "widening the scope" for this takes work and time
+  I don't currently have.
+It also introduces networking and network management into the mix.
+Which isn't bad.
+But beyond bash functions.